-This section contains information, and guides, on how to memorialize a loved one following a cremation.
+This guide contains information, and tips, on how to memorialize a loved one following cremation, and some Memorial Service Ideas.
 If you are tasked with the job of arranging a cremation memorial service, it can sometimes seem a daunting task and a great responsibility.
 Here we cover everything you need to know about memorializing a loved one.
 We cover:

 - Understanding what a memorial service entails and represents

-- How a memorial service differs to a funeral service
+- How a memorial service differs from a funeral service

 - Planning of a personalized cremation memorial service